Robert F. Metzdorf Award Recipients

 Lucretia, the sixth director of the Edward G. Miner Library, served in a variety of positions from 1964 until her retirement from the University of Rochester in 1993.
 In nearly thirty years, she served as mentor to countless university librarians and oversaw a major renovation and expansion of the Miner Library to take advantage of the opportunities offered by technology.

-After retirement from the University, Lucretia took a position in reference and acquisitions for the contemporary collections at the Countway Library of Medicine at Harvard University.
+After retirement from the University, Lucretia took a position in rare books for the collections at the Countway Library of Medicine at Harvard University.
 She held this position for a seventeen year term.

 In 2010 Lucretia retired from the Countway Library, and volunteered at the Edward G. Miner Library.
 Currently she is librarian at Valley Manor, a member of the Friends of the University of Rochester Executive Committee, and chair of the Board of Trustees of the Rochester Regional Library Council.

 Lucretia has received many professional awards including one from the Medical Library Association which is named for her: the Lucretia McClure Award for Excellence in Education.
-She also received the Marcia C. Noyes Award, the highest award the Modern Language Association presents.
+She also received the Marcia C. Noyes Award, the highest award the Medical LIbrary Association presents.